cohesity/cohesity-powershell-module/docs/feedback.md

 # Feedback

-We are constantly making improvements to this PowerShell module based on your suggestions and releasing them every month.
+We are constantly making improvements to this PowerShell module based on your suggestions and plan to release an update every month.

 We would love to hear from you!

-Please send your suggestions and feedback to: [cohesity-api-sdks@cohesity.com](mailto:cohesity-api-sdks@cohesity.com)
+Please send us your suggestions and feedback at: [cohesity-api-sdks@cohesity.com](mailto:cohesity-api-sdks@cohesity.com)